 Walking to Seneca Lake

-From Bishop Nature Preserve, the walk to Seneca Lake State Park via the Cayuga-Seneca Canal Trail is not very far.
+From Bishop Nature Preserve, the walk to Seneca Lake State Park via the Cayuga-Seneca Canal Trail is relatively short.
 On our first visit, we didn’t have the opportunity to hike all the way to the Lake.
 However, we returned soon after and hiked all the way to Seneca Lake.

 At the far end of Bishop Nature Preserve, where the Yellow Trail concludes, a junction meets the Cayuga-Seneca Canal Trail.
 If you turn right, this trail takes you through a dense woodland area, following the canal and offering views of a charming pastoral landscape and serene wetlands.
 The trail travels 4 miles to Lock #4 in Waterloo.